Here's Our Rant About UnitedHealth Group Incorporated (UNH)

 UNH’s Market Performance

-UNH stocks went up by 0.09% for the week, with a monthly jump of 9.41% and a quarterly performance of 24.90%, while its annual performance rate touched 42.61%.
-The volatility ratio for the week stands at 1.68% while the volatility levels for the past 30 days are set at 1.60% for UnitedHealth Group Incorporated.
-The simple moving average for the period of the last 20 days is 3.16% for UNH stocks with a simple moving average of 21.10% for the last 200 days.
+UNH stocks went down by -0.32% for the week, with a monthly jump of 5.27% and a quarterly performance of 25.55%, while its annual performance rate touched 39.89%.
+The volatility ratio for the week stands at 1.47% while the volatility levels for the past 30 days are set at 1.53% for UnitedHealth Group Incorporated.
+The simple moving average for the period of the last 20 days is 1.27% for UNH stocks with a simple moving average of 19.77% for the last 200 days.

 Analysts’ Opinion of UNH